 - Anthony Robbins.
 He is one man who took knowledge from the best minds and distilled them for everyday people to use.
 He has transformed millions of lives and he did mine.

 - Shane Parrish (Farnam Street Blog).
 His weekly newsletters have been a bonanza for my ‘connect the dots’ mind, giving me rich knowledge from books that I would have never pickup up in the library or the bookstore.

 - David Caruso.
 David is a renowned expert with an excellent understanding of emotional intelligence.
 He has been helpful and easy to talk to.

 - Rob Slee.
-Here is a man that is hidden away in Charlotte, North Carolina that needs to be given a bigger megaphone.
+Here is a man that is hidden away in Charlotte, North Carolina who needs to be given a bigger megaphone.
 Rob is very insightful about the psychology of business owners across the globe – he’s an expert on mergers and acquisitions in the privately owned business space and has personally owned about 45 companies.

 - Tim Davis is a former standup comedian and New York City cabbie who is an incredible reader of people and expert at Socratic questioning and reasoning.
-He has reframed many a situation as I collected the knowledge that went into this endeavor.
+He has re-framed many a situation as I collected the knowledge that went into this endeavor.

 – Ram V. Iyer